oyanzhi/tp/docs/UserGuide.md

 FinHub is a **desktop app for insurance agents to manage clients.
 It helps them to better organise all information related to each client, optimized for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, FinHub can get your client management tasks done faster than traditional GUI apps.
+If you can type fast, FinHub can get your client management tasks done faster than traditional GUI a pps.

 <box type="tip" seamless>